Dehydrated Recipes

 Spice up your biltong

-Preparing biltong for drying involves marinating in a vinegar South African, combined with salt, sugar and other spices.
+Preparing biltong for drying involves marinating in a vinegar base, combined with salt, sugar and other spices.
 Coriander is usually considered essential and reflects Southern Africa’s history as being a key stop on the spice routes from Asia.

 This article continues